snonux/gemtexter/README.md

 If you use git, you can use `./gemtexter --publish`, which does a `--generate` followed by a `--git-add` and a `--git-sync`.

 It is up to you to set up a Gemini server for the Gemtext, a Webserver for the HTML or a GitHub page for the Markdown format (or both).
+You could also set up a cron job on your server to periodically pull new Gemtext, HTML and Markdown content from your Git repository.

+## Advanced usage

-## Content filter
+### Content filter

 Once your capsule reaches a certain size it can become annoying to re-generate everything if you only want to preview one single content file.
 The following will add a filter to only generate the files matching a regular expression: